Ibrahim Pasha Mosque, Rhodes

-Ibrahim Pasha Mosque (Ιμπραήμ Πασά Τζαμί, from İbrahim Paşa Camii) is an Ottoman-era mosque on the Aegean island of Rhodes, Greece.
-It is the oldest out of the seven mosques inside the old walled city of Rhodes, and the only one open to worship today, serving the Turkish-Muslim community of Rhodes.
+The Ibrahim Pasha Mosque (Ιμπραήμ Πασά Τζαμί, from İbrahim Paşa Camii) is a mosque on the Aegean island of Rhodes, Greece.
+Completed in c.
+1541, during the Ottoman-era, it is the oldest out of the seven mosques inside the old walled city of Rhodes, and the only one open to worship today, serving the Turkish-Muslim community of Rhodes.

 History

 After the Ottomans captured Rhodes from the Knights Hospitaller in 1522, Muslim Turkish populations settled within the walled city, where new mosques were built, while others were made from converted Christian churches in order to serve the new community.

-The Ibrahim Pasha Mosque was built in 1540-1541 in what is today Platonos Square by Sultan Suleiman, and is thus the oldest mosque on the island.
+The Ibrahim Pasha Mosque was built in in what is today Platonos Square by Sultan Suleiman, and is thus the oldest mosque on the island.

 The mosque's minaret had over the centuries suffered serious decay and damage.
 In the 1930s, where restoration works were commissioned under Italian rule.

 Although it has continuously served as a mosque, it was officially granted an operating license by the Greek Ministry of Education and Religion only in 2019, along with the Defterdar and Gazi Hasan Pasha mosques in the neighbouring island of Kos.